fzwoch/obs-gnome-screencast/README.md

 GNOME Screen Cast normally insist of writing to a file.
 Here we trick the system to write to a SHM socket instead which we then read and pass to OBS.

-I'm not sure how latency or audio/video sync is handled by OBS.
-But as soon as a frame is read it gets a time stamp of `os_gettime_ns()` which felt like the best bet for a live source.
+I'm not sure how latency or audio/video sync is handled by OBS. ~~But as soon as a frame is read it gets a time stamp of `os_gettime_ns()` which felt like the best bet for a live source.~~ Since I have no idea what the master clock is each frame gets a time stamp of it's frame number.
+OBS Studio seems smart enough to do the right thing then.

 [1]: https://obsproject.com/